Department website: https://medicine.hsc.wvu.edu/micro/

 IMMB 250.
 Microbiology Colloquium 2.
 2 Hours.

-PR: IMMB: 150.
+PR: IMMB 150 with a minimum grade of C-.
 Peer and faculty-led learning experiences to continue to introduce students to the discipline of medical microbiology.

 IMMB 300.
 Immunology Colloquium 2.
 2 Hours.

-PR: IMMB 200.
+PR: IMMB 200 with a minimum grade of C-.
 Peer and faculty-led learning experiences to continue to introduce students to the discipline of immunology.

 IMMB 301.
 Basic Medical Microbiology.
 4 Hours.